-This 17-month longitudinal course will span the full medical school experience with the main focus in Phases 1 and 2.
-In this new health systems component, students will experience a new Science of Health Systems Curriculum, where they will learn the foundations of health systems, health care delivery, financing, insurance, population and public health, socio-ecological medicine, quality, safety, value, and teamwork and leadership.
+This 17-month longitudinal course spans the full medical school experience with the main focus in Phases 1 and 2.
+In this new health systems component, students will experience a new Science of Health Systems curriculum, where they will learn the foundations of health systems, health care delivery, financing, insurance, population and public health, socio-ecological medicine, quality, safety, value, and teamwork and leadership.
 Additionally, students will serve as patient navigators within the health system.
-Both the curriculum and patient navigator will allow students to develop the knowledge, skills and attitudes to function effectively amid the complexities of an evolving health system.
+Both the curriculum and patient navigator experience will allow students to develop the knowledge, skills and attitudes to function effectively amid the complexities of an evolving health system.

 Primary Care Preceptorship